Ladd wasn't asked to waive his no-movement clause ahead of Monday's deadline, Arthur Staple of Newsday reports.

 Ladd (back) took line rushes in pregame warmups and will play Thursday night's game in Dallas.

 Ladd won't miss any games as a result of the pesky ailment, so he's slated to skate on the Islanders' second line with Brock Nelson and Josh Ho-Sang on Thursday night.
 It will be interesting to see whether the addition of Ho-Sang will be enough to break Ladd out of his three-game point drought.

-Ladd (upper body) could return to the lineup Tuesday, Arthur Staple of Newsday reports.
+Ladd missed practice Monday due to a back injury, Arthur Staple of Newsday reports.